-Autistic behaviours linked to banned pesticideMarch 21st, 2014 in Autism spectrum disorders /
+Autistic behaviours linked to banned pesticideMarch 21, 2014 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress)—A new study co-authored by a Simon Fraser University researcher finds the children of pregnant women exposed to high levels of a flame retardant and a banned pesticide are more likely to exhibit autistic-like behaviours.